 Visitors are free to come and go from the programs as they choose, and no pre-registration is required.
 Drop-In Discoveries are led by Tamarack’s volunteer Discovery Hosts and feature up-close visits with live animals, including Tamarack’s resident owls, snakes and salamanders.
 Participants also get hands-on experience with touchable artifacts, like skulls and skins, and sample edible treats from the Discovery Hollow garden.
 Upcoming topics can be found HERE or on our Family Fun Calendar.

-When we visited Tamarack on a rainy Saturday afternoon, we were delighted with our experience.
-We couldn't have felt more welcomed by the staff and volunteers.
-A little boy was having an exciting birthday party in one of the rooms while the kids and I just chilled out in the Learning area with our Aunt Barb.
+When we visited Tamarack we couldn't have felt more welcomed by the staff and volunteers.
 We looked out the floor to ceiling windows at the wetland habitat in front of us; we enjoyed the beehive (that was safely behind plexiglass); and we built with the tree shaped blocks.

 It was low-key and invigorating at the same time.
 Drop-In Discovery Stations add that much more thrill for learning and experiencing nature.
 Stations are open to all ages, but please note that children should be accompanied by an adult.

 If you are new to gardening or would like to grow your knowledge, you can meet in Discovery Hollow at Tamarack every Monday during the summer from 10:15 - 11:00 am for Meet the Gardener.
 Try your hand a planting and tending the garden at Tamarack and enjoy your fruits of the harvest.

 Tamarack offers both Naturalist-led birthday parties and space rental for private birthday parties.